Last Updated on April 20, 2021 by Ines

 During breastfeeding are the extra kilograms slowly “converted” into milk without special measures.
 Of course, with a proper mother’s diet.

-3. Breastfeeding lowers the risk of certain diseases:
+3. Breastfeeding decreases the risk for certain diseases:

 Women who have breastfed for a long time are less likely to develop breast, uterine, or ovarian cancer.